-The next generation of polar researchers is about to emerge as the University of Gothenburg, together with four other Swedish universities, launches the polar research school SEAL – School of Excellence in Arctic and Antarctic Learning.
-PhD positions are now being announced as part of the initiative, aiming to advance polar research in Sweden.
+The next generation of polar researchers will soon see the light of day as the University of Gothenburg, together with four other Swedish universities, launches the polar research school SEAL – School of Excellence in Arctic and Antarctic Learning.
+PhD positions are now announced, with the aim to advance polar research in Sweden.

 The SEAL research school will begin in the autumn semester of 2026 with funding from the Swedish Research Council and the University of Gothenburg serving as host institution.
 PhD candidates admitted to the program will address the challenges facing polar regions within a context that spans natural sciences, engineering, law, and the humanities.